Qualifications To Look For in a Decorative Painting Restoration Contractor

-What qualifications makes a good decorative painter?
+What qualifications make a good decorative painter?
 Beyond being unafraid of heights and having a very steady hand, there are key qualifications that set a good decorative painter apart from the rest.
 When looking to hire a firm or individual to restore/recreate a historic paint surface, understanding what needs to be done and matching it to the firm/artisan with the right experience is paramount.
-There are many historic painted surfaces out there—marbleizing, trompe l’oeil, stenciling—and just because someone has a large body of experience doing one of them, does not mean they can perfect others while working on your project.
-Here are some things to look for when hiring a decorative painting restoration contractor:

 Hiring a Restoration Contractor?
 This contractor checklist can be used as a tool to evaluate firms' experience and qualifications.